dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

 Repetition and replication are equivalent for isolated transactions.
 In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
-Outside this context, fork can be implemented as a fair random choice.
+Outside this context, fork can be implemented as probabilistic choice.

 * **fork** - non-deterministic behavior, respond with '0' or '1' bitstring.

-Conceptually, fork reads an unknown function of type `Time -> Index -> Bool` where `Index` advances statefully upon fork, and `Time` advances implicitly between top-level transactions.
-Relevantly, when a hierarchical sub-transaction forks then fails, we'll also backtrack the index and forks will recompute the same values.
-However, advancement of time between top-level transactions means we don't need a history, and is relevant for procedural embedding.
+Fork is abstractly a function of time, e.g. `Time -> Index -> Bool`, advancing index on each fork.
+Deep within a hierarchical transaction, because time is logically frozen, 'fork' should backtrack and re-read the same values like other effects.
+Between top-level transactions, including between steps in a procedural embedding, time advances and a fresh sequence of fork values will be read.

 ### Logging